-As a supervisor I aim to provide an attentive and supportive climate within which the supervisee can develop new options for managing themselves and their work with greater satisfaction and effectiveness.
+As a supervisor I provide an attentive and supportive climate where supervisees can develop new options for managing themselves and their work with greater satisfaction and effectiveness.
 Supervision aims to achieve this by:

 Considering responsibility of standards and ethics.

 ie. Ethical requirement of the BACP, colleges, and other organisations

 Sharing the responsibility for the professional development of the supervisee skills,

 knowledge and understanding in a way that the supervisee can understand and absorb

 Offering the supervisee constructive feedback, challenge,